The Gateway

 Some berries in the Autumn

-And one unlucky hare
+And one unlucky hare.

 Let’s wrap ourselves up warmly

-The shepherd isn’t coming back
+The shepherd won’t come back

 The snow is falling all around